PROPERTY VALUES AND PROPERTY TAXES

 However, once you have presented your case, you do not automatically win.
 The Assessor can still present evidence that the county’s values are correct.

 The County Commission’s decision is binding on both the taxpayer and the Assessor.
-The County Commission’s decision can be appealed within 30 days to the Circuit Court in your county.
+The County Commission’s decision can be appealed within 30 days to the Office of Tax Appeals.

 WHEN AND WHERE DO I FILE?

-In Upshur County, after meeting with the Assessor’s Office, you can appeal to the County Commission either as Board of Equalization and Review or as Board of Assessment Appeals by calling Carrie L. Wallace at 304-472-0535 ext.
-3.
+In Upshur County, after meeting with the Assessor’s Office, you can appeal to the County Commission either as Board of Equalization and Review by calling Tabatha R. Perry at 304-472-0535 ext.
+2.